sevenmaxis/tryit/README.md

     tryit { obj.met1.met2.met3.to_s }

-You can customize which excpetions to catch:
+You can customize which exceptions to catch:

     TryIt.exceptions << ZeroDivisionError
     tryit { 1/0 }  # will not raise exceptions